Best Indian Restaurants in London

 Trishna, Regent's Park

 Trishna is the place to go if you are vegan or vegetarian.
-Their sophisticated, modern menu is well stocked for those on plant-based diets, as well as for those who are not.
+Their sophisticated, modern menu is well stocked for those on plant-based diets, as well as those who are not.
 The menu here is mostly inspired by cuisine from the southwest coast of India.
-The restaurant offers a variety of tasting menus, which allow you to get a taste of everything they can do.
+The restaurant offers a variety of tasting menus, which allow you to bask in the whole Indian experience.
 There is also a well-matched wine menu, making this the perfect location for a sophisticated night out.
-The dining room is elegant with pops of vibrant colour, matching the fresh and colourful produce used in the restaurant's fabulous dishes.
+The dining room is elegant, with vibrant colour matching the fresh and colourful produce used in the restaurant's fabulous dishes.

 For those visiting London, and even for those just looking to expand their culinary horizons, these Indian restaurants are not to be missed.
-The city has some of the most exciting and varied Indian cuisine on the map and there is truly something for everyone, whether you want to experience the old-style charm of restaurants like Gymkhana and Varaswamy, or you want to dine at the cutting edge of Indian cuisine at places like Bibi or Trishna.
-There is a rich history here and it is well worth trying some of this wonderful cuisine.
+The city has some of the most exciting and varied Indian cuisine on the map, and there is truly something for everyone.
+Whether you want to experience the old-style charm of restaurants like Gymkhana and Veeraswamy, or you want to dine at the cutting edge of Indian cuisine at places like Bibi or Trishna, London offers something for everybody.
+There is a rich history throughout the city’s Indian cuisine landscape, and it is well worth trying some of this wonderful cuisine.